Clicky Skip to Content

 To learn about How To Preserve Carrots, check out my article where I cover everything you need to know.

-Fish sauce is salty and contains plenty of umami, but if you don’t like a strong fishy smell, you might want to avoid it.
-Fish sauce also has no caramel flavor compared to using Tamari sauce in dishes.
-Fish sauce has a fragrant umami flavor like soy sauce, but you probably don’t want to replace it in equal amounts since it’s spicier than soy sauce.
+Fish sauce has a fragrant umami flavour like soy sauce, but you probably don’t want to replace it in equal amounts since it’s spicier than soy sauce.

 By the way, if you’re interested in How To Preserve Kale, check out my article on that.

-It is also a good substitute for tamari sauce as it enhances the umami flavor and complements the salty taste of many Asian dishes.
-Hoisin sauce is similar to barbecue sauce in that it is sweeter and stronger than tamari, but contains umami and is very salty.
-Although the taste is different from tamari, teriyaki sauce is no less salty.
+Hoisin sauce is similar to barbecue sauce in that it is sweeter and stronger than tamari but contains umami and is very salty.
+Although the taste differs from tamari, teriyaki sauce is no less salty.

 Tamari SauceSoy sauce